l2fprod/carpaccio-pricing/README.md

   ![Register](instructions/14-and-deploy.png)

-1. Once the application has finished deploying, you will see a "Success!" message.
+1. Once the application has finished deploying, you will see a **Success!** message.

   ![Register](instructions/15-congrats.png)

   The process has created a new private DevOps Services project, a git clone of the lab source code repository, built your application and deployed it to IBM Bluemix.
 In addition, it configured a Build & Deploy pipeline that will get triggered whenever your commit changes to the Git repository.

-1. Click "View Your App" to access the deployed application
+1. Click **View Your App** to access the deployed application

   ![Register](instructions/16-view-app.png)

 1. We are now going to perform changes to the running application.
-Back to the "Deploy to Bluemix" page, click "Edit Code"
+Back to the "Deploy to Bluemix" page, click **Edit Code**

   ![Register](instructions/17-edit-app.png)